fredemmott/HTCC/README.md

 - [PointCTRL] with custom firmware
 - OpenXR hand tracking
   - Quest 2 or Quest Pro
-  - Ultraleap or Leap Motion devices with OpenXR enabled
-  - Pimax headsets with handtracking support, with the ultraleap software with OpenXR enabled
-  - Varjo XR-3 or VR-3 headsets
   - **The HP Reverb G2 does not have the required hardware or driver support**
   - **The Varjo Aero does not have the required hardware support**